 - DECI commits to working with the community to develop events and programming that is geographically intentional in an effort to restore the spirit of community unity and celebration in a way that drives economic impact to businesses in those communities.

 - Over the course of five years, DECI will work to create new and culturally celebratory experiences in an effort to truly bring Derby to everyone in our community in a way that is inclusive and equitable.

-- As part of this developmental effort, DECI commits to contracting services with more businesses owned by under-represented groups, such as women, people of color, veterans, people with disabilities, and the LGBTQ+ community.
+- As part of this developmental effort, DECI commits to creating economic opportunities with under represented groups like women, people of color, veterans, people with disabilities and the LGBTQ+ community through vendor contracts.